 It was also that time of the year for the reinforcement of family values.
 People whom you had not seen for the whole year travelled home from their stations to be part of Christmas.
 You got the chance to meet cousins, make new friends, and sing till you almost went hoarse.
 I wasn't much of a singer or drummer- my friends used to laugh each time I missed a note or a beat and we would spend weeks afterwards mimicking each other.
 In short, Christmas was real fun.
 But it was relatively a simple, inexpensive celebration, year after year.
 Our parents did not have to borrow, or go bankrupt, or agonize, for Christmas to be meaningful.

 We got one or two new clothes and shoes: those were the usual Christmas gifts.
 On Christmas day, after church, lunch didn't have to be anything extra-ordinary: it was no more than rice and chicken.
 In those days, chicken was a special delicacy, reserved for Sundays, or special occasions like birthdays or Christmas, very much unlike now that every child acquires the taste for tasty chicken from the womb!
 On Boxing Day, we either visited friends or stayed home, and played with firecrackers and bangers on the streets.
 Those children who could not afford bangers were not left out.
 They improvised with local devices made by blacksmiths.
+That contraption produced even better effect.

 Our Muslim friends usually joined us, but they always teased us.
 In those days, Muslims and Christians celebrated religious festivals together, without any hang-ups about the difference in faith.
 Virtually every family had Muslim and Christian branches.
 Give it to Muslims, however, their own seasons were usually more elaborately and colourfully celebrated.
 They slaughtered rams during the Eid el-Kabir and were generous, handing out gifts of fried meat to family friends and acquaintances.
 During that festival also known as Ileya, the major Muslim festival, you could acquire a whole bucket-load of meat to sustain the family soup pot for weeks, without being a Muslim and without buying a ram.